Intro to Functional Analysis: Banach & Hilbert Spaces

 Definition: Hilbert Space

-Hilbert spaces are the "nicest" of all infinite-dimensional spaces because they behave almost exactly like \(\mathbb{R}^n\).
+Hilbert spaces retain more of the geometric structure of \(\mathbb{R}^n\) — orthogonality, projection, self-duality — than general Banach spaces, making them the most tractable infinite-dimensional spaces.
 The foundational inequality that connects the inner product to the norm is the Cauchy-Schwarz inequality, which is vital for proving bounds in optimization.

 Theorem: Cauchy-Schwarz Inequality